ashiknur/Advanced_java_question_solve/Question2021.md

   - Java is not considered a pure Object-Oriented Programming (OOP) language.
 While it embodies many OOP concepts such as inheritance, encapsulation, polymorphism, and abstraction, Java does not strictly adhere to all OOP principles.
 For instance, it supports primitive data types (like int, char, etc.) that are not objects, which is a deviation from the pure OOP paradigm where everything is supposed to be an object.

 #### b) What is ‘DAO’, Why do we need DAO in web applications?
-  - DAO stands for Data Access Object.
-It is a design pattern that provides an abstract interface to some type of database or other persistence mechanism.
-DAOs are used in web applications to separate low-level data accessing API or operations from high-level business services.
-This separation allows for cleaner code and easier maintenance, as data access logic is centralized in DAOs.
+  - **DAO (Data Access Object):** DAO is a design pattern used in software engineering to provide an abstract interface to some type of database or other persistence mechanism.
+It separates the application's business logic from the data access code, making the code more modular and maintainable.
+  - **Why we need DAO in web applications:**
+    - **Abstraction:** DAO provides an abstraction layer, allowing the application to interact with the data access layer without being concerned with the specific details of the underlying database.
+    - **Maintainability:** By separating data access logic from business logic, changes to the database schema or technology can be isolated within the DAO implementation.
+    - **Testability:** DAOs can be easily mocked or replaced with test implementations during unit testing, facilitating testing of the business logic independently of the database.

 #### c) How Do You Trigger Garbage Collection From Java Code?
   - In Java, garbage collection cannot be triggered directly.
 The System.gc() method suggests that the JVM performs garbage collection, but it is not guaranteed.
 Garbage collection is managed by the JVM itself, which decides when to perform it based on its own algorithms and heuristics.